spettersson/splunk4patientprivacy/data_guide.md

 ## **Normalization of Data Already Indexed in Splunk**
-Splunk makes it easy to ingest data because it indexes log entries in their nearly original format as individual events and makes them searchable with minimal configuration.
-It then dynamically generates the schema when the events are searched (commonly known as **schema-on-read**), meaning that Splunk creates the fields with field names and field values that follows a certain standard (ie., they become normalized), making filtering and correlation logs from multiple vendors and products easy.
+Splunk makes it easy to ingest data by indexing log entries in their nearly original format as individual events and making them searchable with minimal configuration.
+It dynamically applies a schema when events are searched—commonly known as schema-on-read.
+This means that Splunk automatically extracts fields using standardized field names and values, effectively normalizing the data.
+As a result, filtering and correlating logs from multiple vendors and products becomes seamless.

 ### Fields